You’re warmly invited to contribute your circular construction expertise to CiBEn 2025 in one or more of the following themes:

 Publication

-Abstracts/short papers will be incorporated into an electronic proceedings book which will have a DOI number and be published in Open Access in an online repository.
+Abstracts/short papers will be incorporated into an electronic proceedings book, which will have DOI and ISBN numbers.
+The proceedings will be published in Open Access in an online repository.

 Selected abstracts/short papers will be invited to develop and submit a full paper in high-quality peer-reviewed journals.
 More information about the journals will be provided shortly.